-СРІ Consumer Price Index (for avoidance of doubt this excludes credit) Credits Where development contributions or financial contributions for a particular property have previously been assessed and paid, credit to that amount will be given for the particular activity.
-DC Development Contribution Development As defined by section 197 of the LGA Act 2002: any subdivision, building (as defined in section 8 of the Building Act 2004), land use, or work that generates a demand for reserves, network infrastructure, or community infrastructure but does not include the pipes or lines of a network utility operator.
-Development Agreement A voluntary contracted agreement made under section 207A to 207F between 1 or more developers and 1 or more territorial authorities for the provision, supply, or exchange of infrastructure, land or money to provide network infrastructure, community infrastructure or reserves in 1 or more district or part of a district.
-Development Contribution Commissioner A person appointed under 199F of the LGA 2002.
-Development Contribution Objection An objection lodge under Clause 1 of Schedule 13A of the LGA 2002 against a requirement to make a development contribution.
-Financial Contributions Financial contributions are provided for by the Resource Management Act (RMA) and Council's policy is set out in the District Plan.
-A financial contribution is a contribution from developers of cash, land, works, services or a combination of these.
-Financial contributions are used to offset or mitigate the adverse impacts on the natural and physical environment including utility services, of a new development.
-Funding Model The funding model ensures an equitable assessment of the funding requirements to support the development contributions regime.
+CPI Consumer Price Index (for avoidance of doubt this excludes credit) Credits Where development contributions or financial contributions for a particular property have previously been assessed and paid, credit to that amount will be given for the particular activity.
+Funding # DC Development Contribution Funding F Development As defined by section 197 of the LGA Act 2002: any subdivision, building (as defined in section 8 of the Building Act 2004), land use, or work that generates a demand for reserves, network infrastructure, or community infrastructure but does not include the pipes or lines of a network utility operator.
+Granny F (also refe as a Sleep Development Agreement A voluntary contracted agreement made under section 207A to 207F between 1 or more developers and 1 or more territorial authorities for the provision, supply, or exchange of infrastructure, land or money to provide network infrastructure, community infrastructure or reserves in 1 or more district or part of a district.
+Greenfiel Developr Gross Flo (GFA) Development Contribution Commissioner A person appointed under 199F of the LGA 2002.
+Growth Contribution Objection An objection lodge under Clause 1 of Schedule 13A of the LGA 2002 against a requirement to make a development contribution.
+Growth Financial Contributions Financial contributions are provided for by the Resource Management Act (RMA) and Council's policy is set out in the District Plan.
+A financial contribution is a contribution from developers of cash, land, works, services or a Growth M combination of these.
+Financial contributions are used to offset or mitigate the adverse impacts on the natural and GST Hospitali physical environment including utility services, of a new development. unding Model The funding model ensures an equitable assessment of the funding requirements to support the development contributions regime.
 The primary output of the funding model is an accurate assessment of the required development contribution charges.
-Funding Period Not less than 10 years.
-Otherwise lesser of asset capacity life, asset useful life, or 30 years.
-Granny Flat (also referred to as a Sleep Out) A building which is ancillary to the main residence is not independently utilised and is not considered a residential building.
-Typically this would exclude any kitchen facilities (I.e kitchen sink / bench) (Refer to Residential Building definition) Greenfield Development Any development that lies within Catchment Map 4 & 5.
-Gross Floor Area (GFA) The sum of the gross area of all floors of a building measured from the exterior faces of the exterior walls, or from the centre lines of walls separating two buildings but excludes any area used for basement or rooftop parking areas, stairwells, lift wells and life towers, machinery rooms, boiler, heating and air conditioning plant rooms.
-Growth The portion of a planned (or completed) capital project providing capacity in excess of existing community demand at the agreed level of service.
-Growth Model For each development contribution area the Council has determined the population changes anticipated as the District expands.
+Not less than 10 years.
+Otherwise lesser of asset capacity unding Period life, asset useful life, or 30 years. iranny Flat A building which is ancillary to the main residence is not also referred to independently utilised and is not considered a residential building.
+Typically this would exclude any kitchen facilities s a Sleep Out) (I.e kitchen sink / bench ) (Refer to Residential Building definition) Freenfield Any development that lies within Catchment Map 4 & 5: evelopment.
+The sum of the gross area of all floors of a building iross Floor Area GFA) measured from the exterior faces of the exterior walls, or from the centre lines of walls separating two buildings but excludes any area used for basement or rooftop parking areas, stairwells, lift wells and life towers, machinery rooms, boiler, heating and air conditioning plant rooms.

+growth Model For each development contribution area the Council has determined the population changes anticipated as the District expands.
 These are reported as 'Household Unit Equivalents' (HUEs).

-GST Goods and Services Tax The use of land for a café, restaurant and Bar.
+GST Goods and Services Tax